jlperona/pygpa-converter/README.md

 ### Version

-This is a Python 3 script.
+Python 3.6 or later is required due to a usage of `open()` with `Path` from `pathlib`.

 ### Dependencies

-This script does not use any packages that aren't provided in base Python.
+This script does not use any packages that aren't provided in base Python as of Python 3.4.

 ## Use